-Men with HIV, and those with acquired immune deficiency syndrome (AIDS) caused by HIV, are shown to have a slightly higher risk for developing testicular cancer.
+Men with HIV, and those with acquired immune deficiency syndrome (AIDS) caused by HIV, have a slightly higher risk for developing testicular cancer.

 Personal and family history

-While testicular cancer can affect males of any age, about 50 percent of testicular cancers occur in men between the ages of 20 and 34.
+While testicular cancer can affect males of any age, about 50% of testicular cancers occur in men between the ages of 20 and 34.

 Race and ethnicity

 Testicular cancer can affect men of any race or ethnicity; however, for unknown reasons, Caucasian males are four to five times more likely to develop testicular cancer than those of other races.
-This risk has shown to be highest among the Caucasian men residing in the United States and Europe.
+Studies have shown this risk to be highest among the Caucasian men residing in the United States and Europe.